 The program is designed for working professionals in diverse health care clinical and technology settings.
-The curriculum consists of 7 core courses and concentration selections from 6 track courses.
+The curriculum consists of seven core courses and concentration selections from six track courses.
 These track courses will focus on software development, system integration, data analysis, clinical application building, systems analysis, and project management.
 The MS in health informatics draws upon the interdisciplinary strengths of the colleges within RIT, along with its health care partner, Rochester Regional Health System (RRH).

 Health Informatics, MS degree, typical course sequence

 Sem.
 Cr.
 Hrs.